Admissions

 Notice regarding clinical and practical requirements – Curricular Practical Training

 Authorization for CPT is given in the form of an I-20 endorsed by a Visa & Immigration Services Advisor.
-Students may engage in CPT employment only after they have received their updated I-20 listing the specific employer/field site, location, time period as evidence of their authorization.
+Students may only begin their internship or training experience after receiving their updated I-20, which will list the specific employer or field site, location, and time period as evidence of their authorization.

 For further information, international students should email: